MX Records

 What are MX (Mail eXchanger) Records?

-MX Records, short for mail exchanger records, are DNS records that facilitate email delivery to your email address.
+MX Records, short for Mail eXchanger records, are DNS records that facilitate email delivery to your email address.

 For example, when you type www.sendx.io into your web browser, DNS looks up that record to find the IP address of the server to connect to.
 The domain name in this example is sendx.io.